Litee/SolutionCop/README.md

 # SolutionCop

-Tool for static analysis of Visual Studio solutions and projects.
+SolutionCop is tool for analysing Visual Studio solutions and projects.
+It covers gap between FxCop (static analysis of binaries) and StyleCop (static analysis of isolated files) and allows to analyse solution/project structure and settings.

-Usage: SolutionCop.exe -s *path-to-vs-solution* [-c *path-to-solutioncop-config*]
+Usage: SolutionCop.exe -s MySolution.sln [-c SolutionCop.xml] [-b TeamCity]

-If <path-to-solutioncop-config> is not provided then tool looks for SolutionCop.xml file next to target *.sln.
-If config file cannot be found then default one is created - you can use it for reference.
+If no configuration file is specified then tool will look for SolutionCop.xml file next to *.sln.
+If config file cannot be found then default one will be created next to VS solution with all rules disabled.

-Any rule can be disabled by setting *enabled* attribute to *false*.
-Note that tool adds default entries for rules if they are missing.

 ## Supported rules